Solution Verified in:

 onetemplate instantiate 1

 You can connect to the Sunstone portal by using oneadmin (username and password are provided by the miniONE installation report).
 Once you login, you can connect to the Windows virtual machine by using the integrated VNC console in Sunstone and proceed with Windows installation.
-You will need to install VirtIO drivers for the virtual SCSI controller, for the network card and for the PCI device that is used to control the memory ballooning.
-Have a look at this screencast to see how to do that.
+You will need to

-Step 5: Create a VM template for Windows Virtual Machines
+Create a VM template for Windows Virtual Machines

 Once the installation of Windows has been completed, we can proceed to terminate the VM: